November 6, 2020

 All physician assistant schools recommend or even require shadowing hours before you can apply.
 This is to ensure that you understand what kind of work and lifestyle you are committing to.
 Observing a day in the life of a physician can help you decide if PA school is right for you.

-But as there are many qualifications, you may be asking: what are the shadowing requirements for PA school?
+But as there are many qualifications and it can be confusing.
+So you may be asking, exactly what are the shadowing requirements for PA school?

 While each physician assistant program is unique, we have identified the types of healthcare and patient care experience that most pre-PA students need to get into school.